 Even I have turned to Peter and proclaimed, “If I hear one more Christmas song on the radio I’m going to drive off that bridge!”
 I don’t really mean it, of course, but as someone who used to sing Carols all year long I’m surprised to hear myself say that.

-So, why?
 Many have heard of the “Quarterlife Crisis”.
 A brick wall many hit as they leave college and can’t seem to find the answers to some big questions; “who am I” “what do I want to do with my life” “why did I major in underwater basket weaving and not business” ???

 I think I’ll dub this discussion the “Quarterlife Christmas Crisis”.